bwasty/gltf-loader-ts/README.md

 Engine-agnostic glTF 2.0 loader in TypeScript.

-_ALPHA VERSION - NOT ALL MAIN FEATURES IMPLEMENTED YET_

 ## Features
-- can load glTF data from any source and provides unified access to binary and image data _[image loading not implemented yet]_:
+- can load every variant of glTF and provides unified access to buffer and image data:
-    - source: URL (http) and `FileList` (e.g. drag-and-drop) _[drag-and-drop not implemented yet]_
     - plaintext .gltf with external buffer and image files (.bin and .png/.jpg)
     - plaintext with embedded buffer and image data (data URIs)
-    - GLB
+    - GLB (Binary glTF)
-- JSON parts have types generated from the official JSON Schema (-> [`GlTf`](https://bwasty.github.io/gltf-loader-ts/interfaces/gltf.html))
+- Types generated from the official JSON Schema (-> [`GlTf`](https://bwasty.github.io/gltf-loader-ts/interfaces/gltf.html))
 - Lazy loading: external buffer and image files are only loaded when the data is accessed
   - option to pre-fetch everything
 - Can report progress during loading via callbacks

 ## Installation
 ```